gabriel/GHUITable/README.md

 GHUITable
 =========

-Making UITableView, UICollectionView, UITableViewCell more sane.
+Making UITableView, UICollectionView, UITableViewCell easier to use.

-Also includes a UITableView for use with YapDatabase.
+Also includes a UITableView for use with [YapDatabase](https://github.com/yapstudios/YapDatabase).

 # Podfile